 ChatGPT is driving renewed enthusiasm, and hype, for Artificial Intelligence.
-In this article, we explore the use of the GPT-3 large language model to extract data from documents.
+In this article, we explore the use of the GPT-3 large language model to extract data from documents via streamlined use of ETL tools.

 In plain English: We used AI to read a document and put the answers into a spreadsheet.